Authandcapture

 Q: Is it necessary to inform customers about the authorization and capture process?

-Yes, it’s crucial to communicate transparently with customers about the authorize and capture mechanism to avoid confusion and potential customer service issues.
+Yes, it’s crucial to communicate transparently with customers about the authorization and capture mechanism to avoid confusion and potential customer service issues.
 This is especially important if a transaction involves holding funds in excess of the actual amount charged, as seen in hotel check-in scenarios.

 Q: Can the time period between authorization and capture be extended?

 While the exact timeframe can vary depending on your payment processor, the maximum amount of time funds can be held is typically 30 days.
-After this period, the authorization request expires and a new one is needed.
+After this period, the authorization request expires, and a new one is needed.

 Q: What is the role of the payment gateway in the authorize and capture process?